GitHub

 cd warpgate/helm/warpgate

-helm install warpgate . \
+helm install warpgate oci://ghcr.io/warp-tech/helm-charts/warpgate \

 --namespace warpgate \